 Each year for the entire month of September, participating high-end Orlando restaurants feature three-course, prix fixe dinners at an exceptional value.
 Typically some of the top restaurants at Universal Orlando participate.

 For cheap snacks, you can’t beat the refillable soft drink mugs and popcorn buckets available at Universal Orlando.
 Prices below are subject to change at any time:

-- Many locations throughout both theme parks (but not CityWalk) sell refillable buckets of popcorn for $5.49 plus tax.
-Refills cost 99 cents plus tax.
+- Many locations throughout both theme parks (but not CityWalk) sell refillable buckets of popcorn for $5.99 plus tax.
+Refills cost $1.29 plus tax, refills on flavored varieties cost $2.99 plus tax.
 Although the signs suggest that the refills are good on the day of purchase only, in reality you can bring your bucket back on future days and get the cheap refills.

-- Select locations in the two theme parks.
+- 10% off select locations in the two theme parks.
 (Offer excludes merchandise or food carts, tattoos, alcohol, tobacco, candy, film, collectibles and sundry items.)
 If you belong to AAA or CAA, be sure to ask at every theme park restaurant and shop whether there is a discount.